-Specification Ref.
-Learning outcomes Notes Notation www.mymaths Exclusio.
-STATISTIC S MAJOR: SAMPLING (a) Exclusio.
-Sc Sampling Sx1 Be able to explain the importance of sample size in experimental design.
+WWWW.
+MY MARK Specification Ref.
+Learning outcomes Notes Notation Exclusi ST TATISTICS a: SAMPLING Sampling Sx1 Be able to explain the importance of sample size in experimental design.
 E.g. an informal explanation of how the size of a sample affects the interpretation of an effect size. x2 Be able to explain why sampling may be necessary in order to obtain information about a population, and give desirable features of a sample.
 Population too large or it is too expensive to take a census.
 Sampling process may be destructive.
 Sample should be unbiased, representative of the population; data should be relevant, not changed by the act of sampling.
-A sample may also be considered as n observations from a random variable. х3 Be able to explain the advantage of using a random sample when inferring properties of a population.
+A sample may also be considered as n observations from a random variable. x3 Be able to explain the advantage of using a random sample when inferring properties of a population.
 A random sample enables proper inference to be undertaken because the probability basis on which the sample has been selected is known.
-STATISTICS MAJOR: DISCRETE RANDOM VARIABLES (a) Probability distributions SR1 Be able to use probability functions, given algebraically or in tables.
-Be able to calculate the numerical probabilities for a distribution.
+STATISTICS a a: DISCRETE RANDOM VARIABLES Probability distributions SR1 Be able to use probability functions, given algebraically or in tables.
+Be able to calculate the numerical probabilities for a simple distribution.
 Be able to draw and interpret graphs representing probability distributions.
 Other than the Poisson and geometric distributions, the underlying random variable will only take a finite number of values.
-An understanding that probabilities are non- negative and sum to 1 is expected. $\mathbf{P}(X=x)$ Expectation and variance R2 Be able to calculate the expectation (mean), $E(X)$ , and understand its meaning. $E(X) = \mu$ R3 Be able to calculate the variance, $Var(X)$ , and understand its meaning.
+An understanding that probabilities are non- negative and sum to 1 is expected. $\mathbf{P}(X=x)$ Expectation and variance R2 Be able to calculate the expectation (mean), $E(X)$ , in simple cases and understand its meaning. $E(X) = \mu$ I R3 Be able to calculate the variance, $Var(X)$ , in simple cases and understand its meaning.
 Knowledge of $Var(X) = E(X^2) - \mu^2$ .
-Standard deviation = $\sqrt{Var(X)}$ . $\operatorname{Var}(X) = \operatorname{E}[(X - \mu)^2]$ R4 Be able to use the result $E(a + bX) = a + bE(X)$ and understand its meaning.
+Standard deviation = $\sqrt{Var(X)}$ . $\operatorname{Var}(X) = \operatorname{E}[(X - \mu)^2]$ R4 Be able to use the result E(a + bX) = a + bE(X) and understand its meaning.
 R5 Be able to use the result $Var(a + bX) = b^2 Var(X)$ and understand its meaning.